-d) Special Case for one-hour races : Should a red flag be deployed during the mandatory pit window, all cars must return to the pit lane, where they will be under Parc Fermé conditions until the Race Director instructs otherwise.
+d) Special Case for one-hour races : Should a red flag be deployed during the mandatory pit window, or during the time originally scheduled for the pit window if this has been delayed, all cars must return to the pit lane, where they will be under Parc Fermé conditions until the Race Director instructs otherwise.
 The race will be restarted using the race order at the end of the last full lap before the opening of the pit window, with the second driver behind the wheel.
-Further instructions will be given by the Race Director.
+Further instructions will be given by the Race Director

-On the instructions of the Race Director, cars which have not made their pit stop will be released from Parc Fermé only to change tyre (where applicable see Article 20.2.1) and driver.
+On the instructions of the Race Director, cars which have not made their pit stop will be released from Parc Fermé only to change their driver.